Rakesh Sharma

-Rakesh Sharma (born 13 January 1949) is an Indian cosmonaut and a former Indian Air Force officer.
-He flew aboard Soyuz T-11 on 3 April 1984 as part of the Soviet Interkosmos programme.
-He is the first Indian citizen to travel in space, although there have been other astronauts of Indian origin who travelled to space, who were not Indian citizens.
-Another Air Force pilot, Ravish Malhotra, was placed on standby.
+Rakesh Sharma (born 13 January 1949) is an Indian cosmonaut and a pilot of the Indian Air Force.
+He became the first Indian to travel to outer space, when he flew aboard Soyuz T-11 on 3 April 1984 as part of the Soviet Interkosmos programme.

-Early life
+Early and personal life

-Sharma was born on 13 January 1949 in Patiala of present-day Punjab, India into a Punjabi family.
-Sharma attended St. George's Grammar School, Hyderabad and graduated from Nizam College, Hyderabad.
-He joined the National Defence Academy as an air force plebe in July 1966 and was commissioned into the Indian Air Force as a pilot in 1970.
-He flew 21 combat missions as a MiG-21 pilot during the 1971 Bangladesh Liberation War.
+Rakesh Sharma was born on 13 January 1949 in Patiala into a Punjabi family.
+He attended St. George's Grammar School and graduated from Nizam College, Hyderabad.
+He joined the National Defence Academy as an air force plebe in July 1966.

+Sharma married Madhu, and the couple have three children including film director Kapil Sharma.

 Career

-IAF career

-An alumnus of the 35th National Defence Academy, Sharma joined the Indian Air Force as a test pilot in 1970 and progressed through numerous levels where in 1984 he was promoted to the rank of squadron leader.
-He was selected on 20 September 1982 to become a cosmonaut and go into space as part of a joint programme between the Indian Air Force and the Soviet Interkosmos space programme.
+Sharma was commissioned into the Indian Air Force (IAF) as a pilot in 1970.
+He flew 21 combat missions piloting the Mikoyan-Gurevich MiG-21 during the Bangladesh Liberation War in 1971.
+In 1984, he was promoted to the rank of squadron leader.
+On 20 September 1982, he was selected for space travel as part of a joint programme between the IAF and the Soviet Interkosmos space agency.